Recognizing the Early Signs of Dementia and Alzheimer’s Disease

 What Are the Risk Factors for Developing Dementia or Alzheimer’s Disease?

-To prevent dementia or Alzheimer’s disease, it’s important to understand the risk factors.
+To prevent dementia or Alzheimer’s disease, it’s essential to understand the risk factors.
 Genetic predisposition can increase your chances, but there are preventive measures you can take, like staying mentally and physically active, eating a healthy diet, and managing chronic conditions.

 Are There Any Specific Lifestyle Changes That Can Help Prevent Dementia or Alzheimer’s Disease?